spyysalo/stringdb-ggp-corpus-docs/index.md

 #### Enzymes

 We follow the specificity cutoffs of the BioCreative II Gene Mention corpus for deciding whether an enzyme mention should be annotated or not.
-The following should not be annotated when appearing standalone:
+The following should **not** be annotated when appearing standalone:

 * _kinase_, _protein kinase_
 * _polymerase_
 * _protease_
+* _transferase_

 By contrast, more specific enzyme names such as the following are annotated:

 * _tyrosine kinase_, _protein tyrosine kinase_: `Family` (http://pfam.xfam.org/family/PF07714)
 * _RNA polymerase_, _DNA polymerase_: `Family`
 * _serine protease_, _metalloprotease_: `Family`
+* _alanine aminotransferase_: `Family`

 Other enzyme names such as the following are also annotated: